jupyter/notebook/README.md

 ![Jupyter notebook example](docs/resources/running_code_med.png "Jupyter notebook example")

 ### Notice
 Please note that this repository is currently maintained by a skeleton crew of maintainers from the Jupyter community.
-As a result, we encourage users to transition to JupyterLab, where more immediate support can occur.
+We encourage users to transition to JupyterLab, where more immediate support can occur.
+Our approach moving forward will be:

-The `jupyter/notebook` repository is currently maintained by a skeleton crew of maintainers from the Jupyter community.
-As a result, our approach moving forward will be:

 1. To maintain the security of the Jupyter Notebook.
 That means security-related issues and pull requests are our highest priority.
 2. To address JupyterLab [feature parity issues](https://github.com/jupyterlab/jupyterlab/issues?q=is%3Aopen+is%3Aissue+label%3A%22tag%3AFeature+Parity%22).
 As part of this effort, we are also working on a better [notebook-only experience](https://github.com/jupyterlab/jupyterlab/issues/8450) in JupyterLab for users who prefer the UI of the classic Jupyter Notebook.